OscarGuerreroLopez/card-node-test-/README.md

 ## Description

+This is a test I did for a company in 24 hours

 For this endpoint I used NestJS, that combines node, express and typescript.
 For the database I used mongodb, since I can create a Database on the cloud and for the shake of this test that was the fastest option.
 Wish I was able to use Postgres SQL.